 Golf at Thorpeness stopped again for World War II when the clubhouse was requisitioned as a military hospital.
 On the course, obstructions were built to stop enemy aircraft landing on fairways and ack-ack gun emplacements were built.
 The Army used the course for tank training but the Ogilvie’s workers maintained the greens in the hope golf would resume in peacetime in which it did re-opening in 1945 and an artisans section was formed soon afterwards.

 The Ogilvie family owned Thorpeness Golf Club until the early 1970s and the death of Stuart Ogilvie’s grandson.
 At this time, the golf course and many other assets were put up for sale in order to meet punitive death-duties (inheritance taxes).
-Today the Hotel and Golf Club are privately owned by TA Hotel Collection, who continue to respect the traditions of the past while preparing for the future with modern thinking.
+Today the Hotel and Golf Club are privately owned by The Hotel Folk, who continue to respect the traditions of the past while preparing for the future with modern thinking.